MatteoLibrizzi/ImageGame/readme.md

-Project for university
+Project for university.
 Matteo Librizzi, Erasmus student at:
-    Université Gustave Eiffel, Informatique, L3
+    Université Gustave Eiffel, Informatique, L3.

 Used the MVC development pattern for the game.
-Goal is to recreate the correct position of the image by only moving one square (the dark one)
+Goal is to recreate the correct position of the image by only moving one square (the dark one).
+Insert the difficulty as an integer in the first parameter given.